Skip to main content

 • Epilepsy (in some lines)

-Consult a veterinarian for medical advice.
+Consult a veterinarian for medical advice specific to your dog.

 Cost to own a Border Collie

-Typical expense categories include:
+Typical annual expense categories:

-For budgeting guidance, see: How Much Does a Dog Cost Per Month?
+For general budgeting context, see: How Much Does a Dog Cost Per Month?

-Similar breeds to compare
+Similar breeds to research

 Frequently Asked Questions